kyverno/policy-reporter-docs/content/en/guide/04-helm-chart-core.md

 </alert>

-If enabled a second ServiceMonitor will be created for the `/metrics` endpoint of the Kyerno Plugin.
-This ServiceMonitor uses also the configuration provided by `monitoring.serviceMonitor`
+If enabled, a second ServiceMonitor will be created for the `/metrics` endpoint of the Kyverno Plugin.
+This ServiceMonitor also uses the configuration provided by `monitoring.serviceMonitor`.

 ```yaml
 monitoring: